 Allowance for doubtful debts is computed for specific debts the collectibility of which is doubtful based upon the Company's experience.

-D. INVENTORIES
+D. Inventories

 Inventories are valued at the lower of cost or market.
-Cost is determined on the "moving average" basis.
+Cost is determined on the basis of the "first-in, first-out" basis.